mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 {% marginfigure 'fig5' 'assets/unemp/logwage_hist.png' "**Figure 5**:
 Density of `logwage`.
-Observations are centred around the 5.5 mark, with a distribution that appear to be, for the most part, bellshaped." %}
+Observations are centred around the 5.5 mark, with a distribution that appear to be, for the most part, bell shaped." %}

 {% marginfigure 'fig6' 'assets/unemp/tenure_hist.png' "**Figure 6**:
 Histogram of `tenure`.
 2.587 observations, 77% of the data, had a tenure of